mkcheckouttest/checkout/README.md

 ## What is in this repository

 - `OfficeShoppingList` - This is the completion of the API for adding items to a shopping list for the office.
-- `checkout-net-library` - Forked and then modified library for
+- `checkout-net-library` - Forked and then modified library for adding in the behaviour for the `OfficeShoppingList` API.

 ## How long did I spend and what has been implemented?